 - 1. For no representation at mandatory parish coordinator meetings (\$100). - 2.
 For missing deadline for submitting team registration materials to the Scheduling Committee (\$25 per day for each day beyond the published deadline). - 3.
 For missing deadline for submitting player registration materials (rosters, waivers, etc.) to the Registration Committee (\$25 per roster per week for each week or part of a week beyond the published deadline). - 4.
-For failing to submit Score Reporting Sheets to the Scheduling Committee (\$10 per set of scores for each week or part of a week that scores are late; scores are due within one week of the game). - 5.
-For violating eligibility rules (minimum \$25 exact amount determined by the Board based on circumstances of the violation). - 6.
+For failing to submit scores via TeamSnap or the online Score Reporting form. by the following Wednesday after games (\$10 per game). - 5.
 For adding or deleting a team after the actual scheduling process has started (\$50 per team).

-VI.
 Under-8 Clinic League